michatran4/tux/main-md/magick.md

 - magick input [options] output
 - convert input [options] output

-ImageMagick can convert between file formats by having the extension of the output differ from the input.
+ImageMagick can convert between file formats by specifying a different extension for the output.

 ## Options
 - **-resize [percentage]%, -resize[width]x[height]** resize an image
     - By default, resize keeps the aspect ratio and scales the larger dimension to fit inside the specified area defined by width times height.
     - ^ can be placed after the height dimension to indicate resizing the smaller dimension instead.
     - \\\! can be placed after the height dimension to ignore the aspect ratio.
 - **-rotate [degrees]** rotate an image, positive is clockwise and negative is counter-clockwise
 - **-crop [width]x[height]+[x]+[y]** crop an image to width times height, starting at the coordinate (x, y).
 - **-blur [radius]** blur an image
 - **-sharpen [radius]** enhance/sharpen an image
 - **-grayscale** grayscale an image